Spirits Sampled in Structured Flights

 Liqueurs and Spirits Tasting in Superior for curated flights featuring vodka, bourbon, gin, and specialty liqueurs

-Each flight includes two-ounce pours of three to five spirits or liqueurs selected for contrast—light-bodied vodka next to grain-forward bourbon, or sweet amaretto beside bitter-edged black walnut.
+Each flight includes measured pours of three to five spirits or liqueurs selected for contrast—light-bodied vodka next to grain-forward bourbon, citrus-forward gin beside sweeter liqueurs, or amaretto paired with deeper, more complex specialty spirits.
 The bartender arranges the tasting in a sequence that moves from lighter flavors to heavier profiles, preventing dominant tastes from overwhelming subtle differences in earlier pours.

 What Proper Tasting Reveals About Spirits

-Tasting flights use smaller glassware—often whiskey tumblers or cordial glasses—so you can swirl each pour and evaluate nose before sipping.
-Vodka tastings highlight filtration differences: heavily filtered vodka tastes neutral with minimal burn, while less-filtered versions carry grain character and oily texture.
-Bourbon flights compare mash bills, barrel char levels, and aging time, producing flavor ranges from caramel sweetness to oak tannin.
-Citrus-forward gin pulls grapefruit, lemon peel, or bergamot to the front of the botanical blend, creating brighter, less piney profiles than juniper-dominant gins.
+Tasting flights use smaller glassware—often whiskey tumblers or cordial glasses—so you can swirl each pour and evaluate aroma before sipping.
+Vodka tastings highlight filtration differences: heavily filtered vodka tastes neutral with minimal burn, while less-filtered versions may carry more grain character and texture.
+Bourbon flights compare mash bills, barrel influence, and aging time, producing flavor ranges from caramel sweetness to oak tannin.
+Citrus-forward gin pulls grapefruit, lemon peel, or other bright botanicals to the front of the blend, creating a lighter profile than juniper-heavy gins.

-Once you've tasted through a flight, you'll notice how cinnamon whiskey adds heat without the complexity of bourbon, how coffee liqueur shifts from sweet to roasted depending on bean origin, and how black walnut liqueur delivers earthy, almost smoky bitterness that contrasts sharply with amaretto's almond sweetness.
-These distinctions become clearer when spirits are tasted in sequence rather than mixed into cocktails where sugar and citrus mask base flavor.
+Once you've tasted through a flight, you'll notice how cinnamon whiskey adds warmth, how coffee liqueur shifts from sweet to roasted, and how nut-based or herbal liqueurs can add earthy, bitter, or aromatic notes that contrast with sweeter pours like amaretto.
+These distinctions become clearer when spirits are tasted in sequence rather than mixed into cocktails where sugar, citrus, and mixers can mask the base flavor.

-Flight sizes adjust based on how many spirits you want to compare—three-spirit flights work for focused comparisons within a single category, while five-spirit flights allow broader exploration across vodka, bourbon, and liqueur options.
-The tasting format encourages sampling premium spirits you might not order in full cocktails due to cost or unfamiliarity.
+Flight sizes adjust based on how many spirits you want to compare—three-spirit flights work for focused comparisons within a single category, while five-spirit flights allow broader exploration across vodka, bourbon, gin, whiskey, and liqueur options.
+The tasting format encourages sampling premium spirits you might not order in full cocktails due to cost or unfamiliarity, while giving you a closer look at the craftsmanship behind Lucky Guys Distillery and the Remedy Room’s bar program.

 Answers to Frequent Tasting Questions